 Plan 3 - Multiple choice, identify, and short answer questions.
 Total 1 Exam

 Plan 4 - Multiple choice, identify, and short answer questions.
 Total 1 Exam

 Plan 5 - Essay, Appraisal Exam - Multiple choice, identify, short answer and long answer questions.
 Total 2 Exams.

 The Asheford Program consists of a total of seven examinations (with one "optional" exam).
 Minimum passing grade for each examination is 70%.
 All examinations are "open book," and students are encouraged to read, and reread through their Course materials in order to source out the correct answers for their examinations.
-Students scoring below a 70 percentile, will be required to re-test.
+Students scoring below 70% will be required to re-test.